-Sound off!
-Trumpet is 1st bloodhound to win Westminster show
+Sound Off!
+Trumpet Is 1st Bloodhound to Win Westminster Show

-A bloodhound named Trumpet won the Westminster Kennel Club Dog Show on Wednesday night, marking the first time the breed has ever snared U.S. dogdom’s most coveted best in show prize.
+A bloodhound named Trumpet won the Westminster Kennel Club Dog Show on Wednesday night.

 Winston, a French bulldog co-owned by NFL defensive lineman Morgan Fox, took second in the nation’s most prestigious dog show.

-“He’s a joy to be around,” Fox said by phone before Winston’s award.
+“He’s a joy to be around,” Fox said.
 “He always walks around with as much of a smile on his face as a dog can have.”

-The seven finalists also included Striker, a Samoyed that also made the finals last year; River, a big-winning German shepherd; MM the Lakeland terrier; Belle the English setter, and a Maltese that clearly was aiming for stardom: Her name is Hollywood.
+Winston, currently the top-ranked dog in the country, faces Striker, a Samoyed that also made the finals last year; River, a big-winning German shepherd, and Trumpet, a bloodhound descended from the 2014 winner of another major show, the Thanksgiving-season National Dog Show.

 After topping the canine rankings last year, Striker has lately been hitting a few dog shows “to keep his head in the game,” said handler Laura King.